Rakesh9100/CalcDiverse/Calculators/3D-Distance-Calculator/README.md

 ## Description :-

-It calculates the distance between 2 points (upto 3 decimal places) in a 3-Dimensional Space.
-User can input the x, y and z co-ordinates of the two points and after hitting the "Get Distance" button, the calculated distance appears.
+This calculator calculates the distance between 2 points (up to 3 decimal places) in a 3-Dimensional Space.

 ## Tech Stacks :-